Art Museum of the Americas: Permanent collection

 The history of the permanent collection of the Art Museum of the Americas has roots in the former Visual Arts Unit of the Organization of American States.
-Under this unit, the first donation of art was received in 1949, a gift of painting by Brazilian artist Candido Portinari.
-In 1957 the OAS Permanent Council conferred institutional backing to the collection by establishing a modest Purchase Fund to support the acquisition of art for a collection that was to reflect the contemporary art of the member nations of the OAS to form an enduring cultural resource.
+Under this unit, the first donation of art was received in 1949, a gift of art critic Jose Gomez Sicre, who donated a painting by Brazilian artist Candido Portinari.
+In 1957 the OAS Permanent Council conferred institutional backing to the collection by establishing a modest Purchase Fund to support the acquisition of art for a collection that was to reflect the contemporary art of the member countries of the OAS to form an enduring cultural resource.
 Purchases made by the Visual Arts Unit were strongly linked to and influenced by the direction of its exhibition program, and a significant number of works were acquired directly from the artists on the occasion of a temporary exhibit at the OAS Gallery.
 In many cases, an OAS exhibition represented the artist's first individual exhibit outside of his/her country of origin.

 When the museum officially opened in 1976, the collection numbered 250 works.
 Today, the collection has grown to close to 2000 objects in varying media including painting, sculpture, installations, prints, drawings and photographs.

 Artists represented in the Art Museum of the Americas' permanent collection include: